Finite volume element method for Landau-Lifshitz equation: Temporal discretization and numerical experiments

 The first test is conducted with the initialization

 and different damping parameters $\alpha = 0.8, 1.0$.
-The stable vortexes with different diameters are shown in \Cref{fig6}\,(a)-(b).
+Stable vortexes with different diameters are shown in \Cref{fig6}.

-In addition, several different metastable magnetic states can be obtained for different initial magnetization distributions.
-Here we present two metastable magnetic states of these different metastable magnetic states in \Cref{fig8}\,(a)-(b) found by the LL equation with damping parameter $\alpha = 0.01$.
+At the end of this section, we simulate several metastable magnetic states related to different initial magnetization distributions.
+In \Cref{fig8}, two metastable magnetic states found by the LL equation with damping parameter $\alpha = 0.01$ are exhibited.
+We adopt the initial data as Figures 3.3 and 3.7 in \cite{yang2008current}, respectively.
+It is interesting that with the boundary condition \eqref{equ:boundary-micromagnetics}, two completely different stable states are found.

 \end{example}